Logarithmic Donaldson-Thomas theory

+We now verify properness of the moduli problem.
+We only prove the properness here under the simplifying assumption that the generic fiber of a family of expansions is unexpanded.
+This conveys the essential geometric arguments in the proof.
+The removal of the assumption adds some technical subtleties, and we delay this to Section~\ref{sec:expanded}.

-\begin{theorem} The moduli space $\mathsf{DT}_{\beta,\chi}(X|D)$ is proper. \end{theorem}
+\begin{theorem} The moduli space $\mathsf{DT}_{\beta,n}(X|D)$ is proper. \end{theorem}

-\begin{proof} The stack $\mathsf{Exp}(X|D)$ is locally of finite presentation, see~\cite[Corollary~6.7]{CCUW} so the space $\mathsf{DT}_{\beta,\chi}(X|D)$ is also quasiseparated; it is also of finite type.
+\begin{proof} The stack $\mathsf{Exp}(X|D)$ is locally of finite presentation, see~\cite[Corollary~6.7]{CCUW}.
+The moduli space $\mathsf{DT}_{\beta,n}(X|D)$ is a relative Hilbert scheme over the stack of expansions and is therefore also quasiseparated; the arguments in the previous section show that it is of finite type.
 Therefore we need only check the weak valuative criterion for properness.
 Let $K$ be a valued field and consider a morphism

-Since $\mathsf{DT}_{\beta,\chi}(X|D)$ is of finite type, we may assume that $K$ is the function field of a smooth curve and the valuation is given by order of vanishing at a closed point.
+Since $\mathsf{DT}_{\beta,n}(X|D)$ is of finite type, we may assume that $K$ is the function field of a smooth curve and the valuation is given by order of vanishing at a closed point.
 After pulling back the universal expansion and universal subscheme, we must check that, after replacing $K$ with an extension, the resulting family extends to yield a map